Thank You Baby! (For Makin' Someday Come So Soon)

 "Thank You Baby!
 (For Makin' Someday Come So Soon)" is a song by Canadian singer Shania Twain.
-It was the fifth single from her fourth studio album Up!
-(2002).
+It was released as the fifth single from her fourth studio album Up! on August 11, 2003.
+It was one of two singles, along with "Ka-Ching!", to be exclusively released to Europe.
 The song was written by Twain and her then-husband Mutt Lange.
-It was announced by Twain that "Thank You Baby!" would be the next single from Up! at her Kilkenny concert, her first concert since the Come On Over Tour.
-The song fared well on the charts, boosted by club play of the Almighty remixes.
-The European single was released on August 11, 2003 and the UK single on August 25, 2003.
+It was announced onstage by Twain that "Thank You Baby!" would be the next single from Up! at her Kilkenny concert, her first concert since the Come On Over Tour ended in December 1999.

+The European single was released on August 11, 2003, and the UK single on August 25, 2003.

 Twain performed the song on the Up!
-Tour.
+Tour and in a throwback medley on the Queen of Me Tour in 2023.

 Composition

 "Thank You Baby!" is performed in the key of G♭ major in compound quadruple (12/8) time with a tempo of 114 beats per minute.
 Twain's vocals span from G♭3 to E♭5.

 Critical reception

-Critical reception for "Thank You Baby!" was warm.
 About.com called the song a "nice mid-tempo ballad", while Rolling Stone magazine noted it conveyed "motherly intimacy and an undeniable pop sense".